 Holland's colorful cultural center, Amsterdam enchants all ages with its intricate canal network, historic cobblestone lanes, shops, fine dining and huge array of activities.

 Only half the size of Maine, tiny Holland began as a fishing village in the center of Europe's marshy lowlands.
 After the founding of the VOC (Verenigde Oost Indische or Dutch East India Company) in 1602, overseas commerce and conquest became Holland's main source of wealth.
 Holland and the Netherlands Antilles (Bonaire, Curacao, Sint Maarten, St. Eustatius, Saba) are remnants of the Dutch empire also known as The Netherlands.
 While The Hague is Holland's political center, picturesque Amsterdam is Netherlands' capital, and a thriving city of 17th-century homes encircled by canals emanating from the Amstel River.

-Families with younger children may want to bypass Amsterdam's legal Red Light District (half nude women lounging in glass display windows or doorways), the Homomonument, brown bars where hashish is traded, and other eye-opening aspects of this ultra-liberal city.
-Those who narrow their focus to just Amsterdam's maritime culture and excellent art museums won't be disappointed -- all ages will find something to love here.
+Families with younger children may want to bypass Amsterdam's legal Red Light District (half nude women lounging in glass display windows or doorways), the Homomonument, "coffee shops" (which in reality are cannabis cafes), and other eye-opening aspects of this ultra-liberal city.
+Those who narrow their focus to just Amsterdam's maritime culture and excellent museums won't be disappointed -- all ages will find something to love here.
 The I Amsterdam tourism site is a great resource, but what follows is the FTF short list of favorite, kid-friendly spots to see.